Extended regime of coexisting metallic and insulating phases in a two-orbital electronic system

 {\it Method.} The Hamiltonian of the considered two-orbital model on a cubic lattice

 contains three contributions.
-The hopping $t^{l}_{jj'}$ between lattice sites $j$ and $j'$ describes the electronic dispersion for each of the two orbitals ${l\in\{1,2\}}$. ${\Delta = 2\Delta_1=-2\Delta_2}$ is the bare crystal field splitting.
-The interaction $U$ between electronic densities ${n_{ jl} = \sum_{\sigma}c^{\dagger}_{ jl\sigma}c^{\phantom{\dagger}}_{ jl\sigma}}$ describes both, the intra- and interorbital Coulomb repulsion.
-We restrict the hopping to the nearest-neighbor lattice sites and set it to ${t^{l}_{\langle jj'\rangle}=1/6}$ for both orbitals.
+We restrict the hopping to the nearest-neighbor lattice sites and set it to ${t^{l}_{\langle jj'\rangle}=1/6}$ for each of the two orbitals ${l\in\{1,2\}}$.
 Hereinafter, the energy is expressed in units of the half-bandwidth of the cubic dispersion ${W/2=6t=1}$.
+The interaction $U$ between electronic densities ${n_{ jl} = \sum_{\sigma}c^{\dagger}_{ jl\sigma}c^{\phantom{\dagger}}_{ jl\sigma}}$ describes both the intra- and interorbital Coulomb repulsion.
 Calculations are performed at quarter-filling, which corresponds to the average density of ${\langle n \rangle = 1}$ electron per two orbitals.
-In order to induce the orbital polarization ${\delta n = (\langle n_{2}\rangle - \langle n_{1}\rangle})/\langle n \rangle$, we take a relatively large value for the crystal field splitting ${\Delta = 0.3}$.
+In order to induce an orbital polarization ${\delta n = (\langle n_{2}\rangle - \langle n_{1}\rangle})/\langle n \rangle$, we take a relatively large value for the crystal field splitting ${\Delta = 2\Delta_1=-2\Delta_2} = 0.3$.
 This case was studied in details in Ref.~\cite{PhysRevB.78.045115} using DMFT.
-It was demonstrated, that local electronic correlations enlarge the orbital splitting resulting in a high degree of orbital polarization.
-Consequently, the single electron mostly populates the lower orbital (${l=2}$) that undergoes the Mott transition at a critical value of the interaction.
-A similar interplay between the orbital polarization and Mott physics is also found in actual materials such as V$_2$O$_3$~\cite{PhysRevB.70.205116} and SrVO$_3$~\cite{Zhong2015}, where it is important for the Mott transition.
+It was demonstrated, that local electronic correlations enlarge the orbital splitting, resulting in a high degree of orbital polarization.
+Consequently, the single electron mostly populates the lower orbital (${l=2}$) that undergoes the Mott transition at a critical value of the electronic interaction.
+A similar interplay between the orbital polarization and Mott physics is also found in actual materials such as V$_2$O$_3$~\cite{PhysRevB.70.205116} and SrVO$_3$~\cite{Zhong2015, PhysRevB.94.201106, PhysRevMaterials.1.043803}, where it is important for the Mott transition.